w3c/guide/process/tilt/index.md

 Eligibility:

-- By default, all Team Contacts are eligible for either co-chair or regular seats.
+- By default, all Staff Contacts are eligible for either co-chair or regular seats.
 Individuals from this group are expected to participate but may opt-out.
 Other W3C Team may opt-in.
 - To fill an open seat, assemble the [randomized list of individuals](https://www.w3.org/2023/08/noncom-random-selection.html) interested in the position, with the outgoing TiLT member at the bottom of the list, go down the list until you fill the seat.

 ### Current members {#current}